mcdonaldcarolyn/tank-census/README.md

 ## Objectives

-1. Create a secure web app for keeping track of tanks at the New England Aquarium
+1. Creates a secure web app for keeping track of tanks at the New England Aquarium
-2. Allow each Aquarist to create a list of their tanks
+2. Allows each Aquarist to create a list of their tanks
 3. Each tank created can only be edited and deleted by the Aquarist who is on charge of that tank

 ### Installation